 Throughout her career, she has launched successful strategies for high-profile political candidates and advocacy organizations, helping to elect public officials nationwide, and elevate public awareness on critical issues, such as education, and the environment.
 Stephanie not only designs and executes powerful fundraising and non-profit strategies, but she leaves her clients with the know-how and the permanent infrastructure required for them to fundraise over the long-term.

-Stephanie is an adjunct professor at George Washington University for the Semester in Washington Program, serves as a Board Member of Harlem’s IMPACT Repertory Theatre, and is the Vice President of the Board of the Woman’s Campaign School at Yale.
-Stephanie lives in New York, NY.
+Stephanie is an adjunct professor at George Washington University for the Semester in Washington Program and serves as a Board Member of Harlem’s IMPACT Repertory Theatre.
+Stephanie also serves as Treasurer of the Board at VoteRunLead and is President of the Board of the Woman’s Campaign School at Yale.
+Stephanie lives in New York, NY and Flagstaff, Arizona.

 Rachel Hirschberg is a top-rated political operative who has developed winning strategies for numerous political candidates and advocacy organizations on a wide range of issues, including Federal childcare, public-private partnerships, telecommunications and Congressional relations.